Volunteer in Bali

 What do I need prior to departure from my home country?

 There are a number of steps you will need to take before traveling.
 You will need to visit your doctor and get up to date on both routine vaccinations as well as any immunizations you may need to travel to Bali.
 You will need to obtain reliable travel insurance, which IFRE can provide for you.
-You will need apply for and receive your visa, and possibly a passport if you do not have one already.
-IFRE suggests doing research ahead of time on your destination, paying close attention to the culture and customs so you can be better prepared for your time abroad.
+You will need to apply for and receive your visa, and possibly a passport if you do not have one already.
+IFRE suggests doing research ahead of time on your destination, paying close attention to the culture and customs, so you can be better prepared for your time abroad.

 Where are the projects located?